PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 Kim got his breath back and moved a few steps to join his sister.
 Tom acknowledged Kim, her train of thought gone with the eye-contact.

-They walked towards the village at a slow pace to take it all in: sights, sounds and smells, geese, dogs and people.
+They walked towards the village at a slow pace to take everything in: sights, sounds and smells, geese, dogs and people.
 Carts and horses.
 Stacks of things by the buildings.
 Sacks of things by the stacks.
 Smoke, banging.
 A sudden shout, but nothing to do with them.

 And how people were dressed.
 Everyone had good boots or cloggs.
 Tom gave her own boots a quick look.
 Pride enveloped her with a dawning thought: she was fitting in.